 4. Plants as home interior decoration and air purifiers

 Plants!
 How can we forget plants, which give us oxygen and reduce carbon dioxide levels?
-They not only improve the quality of air inside the rooms but are known to increase productivity and wellness.
+Some of these plants have air purifying qualities, which not only take toxins out of the rooms but are known to increase productivity and wellness.

 The American Lung Association of Minnesota recognizes indoor elements, including VOCs to be threats to our respiratory health.
 Over 40 million people in America suffer from allergens.
-However, there are some plants we can use to combat these dangers.
+However, there are some plants we can use to combat these dangers and promote clean breathing.

 Gerbera daisies remove the chemical trichloroethylene that is frequently used in industrial products.